Systemcluster/wrappe/README.md

 * `command`: The working directory will be set to the directory containing the unpacked executable.
 This will either be the unpack directory or a subdirectory within the unpacked payload.

 It defaults to `inherit`.

+#### env

+This option allows setting environment variables for the process in the form of `KEY=VALUE`.
+It can be specified multiple times.

 #### icon